 LCDI research program

-Initial LCDI research program projects include:
+Initial Life Course Data Initiative (LCDI) research program projects include:

 Research projects will:

-• be supported by the ABS through the project proposal, analysis and output phases.
+• be supported by the ABS through the project proposal, analysis, and output phases.

 Outputs from the LCDI research program will be released from 2026.